 Principal G: The Council prioritises transparency and accountability, ensuring residents can access information and hold the Council accountable.
-Key initiatives include: Implementing good practices in Open Data: The Council publishes the Open Data Portal and Open Data Charter online, fulfilling government transparency requirements.
-In 2022, a Citizen Data Charter was introduced to guide data use for community benefit. transparency, reporting and audit Public Meetings: Council meetings are generally open to the public, with details available online, except when confidentiality is required. to deliver effective accountability.
+Key initiatives include: Implementing good practices in transparency, reporting and audit to deliver effective accountability.
+Open Data: The Council publishes the Open Data Portal and Open Data Charter online, fulfilling government transparency requirements.
+In 2022, a Citizen Data Charter was introduced to guide data use for community benefit.
+Public Meetings: Council meetings are generally open to the public, with details available online, except when confidentiality is required.
 Scrutiny Committees: There are five scrutiny committees within the Council, which support and hold the work of the Cabinet and the Council to account.
 Scrutiny committees play an important role in accountability, openness and transparency Annual Reporting: The Council reports annually on performance, finances, audits, and governance, with updates available online.
 Complaints Policy: The Council follows a two-stage process to resolve complaints, with escalation options to external ombudsmen if needed.